 Use it for yourself and then share with your teammates!

 The best moment to share is often when you’re asking or answering a code-related question.
-Instead of linking to your code host (bad code search, no code navigation) or typing an awkward written description of where the code is (“it’s in http.go, not in that directory, but in this other one, line 45, oh wait, you’re on a different branch…"), just link to the code in Sourcegraph—chances are you’re already looking at it there anyway.
+Instead of linking to your code host (limited code search, context, and navigation) or typing an awkward written description of where the code is (“it’s in http.go, not in that directory, but in this other one, line 45, oh wait, you’re on a different branch…"), just link to the code in Sourcegraph—chances are you’re already looking at it there anyway.

 Note: This spins ups a minimally viable shareable instance of Sourcegraph.
 As more people use it, you may wish to move your Sourcegraph instance off your local machine.
 The Sourcegraph docs offer instructions for deploying to any infrastructure using Docker or Kubernetes (high scalability).
 Or, if you’re looking for a more opinionated guide to productionizing Sourcegraph, here’s an excellent one from one of our many community users.